-Re: Confidentiality Agreement between Enron North America Corp. (“ENA”) and NRG Development Co., Inc. (“NRG”)
+Re: Confidentiality Agreement between Enron North America Corp. (“ENA”) and NRG Development Co., Inc. (“NRG”) for Purchase of a Single General Electric 7EA

 Ladies and Gentlemen:

 ENA is prepared to furnish NRG Development Co., Inc. (“NRG”) with certain information which is either confidential, proprietary or generally not available to the public, including confidential or proprietary information provided to ENA by third parties and which is the subject of a confidentiality agreement between ENA and the third party (all of the information referred to herein as “Confidential Information”).
-This Confidential Information is being provided in connection with discussions concerning a proposed power generation project (the “Proposed Transaction”).
+This Confidential Information is being provided in connection with discussions concerning a proposed power generation project using a single General Electric 7EA (the “Proposed Transaction”).
 As a condition to furnishing Confidential Information, NRG and ENA each agree to the following:

 NRG shall not disclose ENA’s Confidential Information without ENA’s prior written consent; provided, however, NRG may disclose: (a) ENA’s Confidential Information to NRG’s directors, employees, advisors, lenders, representatives or affiliates, and their respective directors, employees, advisors, lenders, representatives or affiliates (collectively, “Representatives”), who agree to maintain the confidentiality of such Confidential Information in accordance with the terms hereof; and (b) any of ENA’s Confidential Information that: (i) becomes generally available to the public; (ii) is already known to NRG at the time of disclosure by ENA; (iii) is acquired from a third party not prohibited from making disclosure; or (iv) is required to be disclosed to comply with any applicable law, order, regulation or ruling.